GorgonMeducer/Pico_Template/README.md

 4. Compile and Debug
 5. Enjoy...

+**NOTE: **

-**NOTE: In this mode, the "RESET" doesn't really work as we expect.
+**1. In this mode, the "RESET" doesn't really work as we expect.
 If you do want to RESET, please press the "Reset Pico " button shown below:**

 ![image-20210919180644156](documents/Pictures/Reset_Pico.png)

+**2. If you cannot find this Toolbox, please start your debug session and go to menu "View"->"Toolbox Window".**

 #### 2.3.2 For Other configurations